apache/kylin/website/_docs21/tutorial/hue.md

 ### Install Hue
-If you have Hue installed, you can skip this step
+If you have Hue installed, you can skip this step.

 To install Hue on Ubuntu 16.04 LTS.
 The [official Instructions](http://gethue.com/how-to-build-hue-on-ubuntu-14-04-trusty/) didn’t work but [this](https://github.com/cloudera/hue/blob/master/tools/docker/hue-base/Dockerfile) works fine:

 There isn’t any binary package thus [pre-requisites](https://github.com/cloudera/hue#development-prerequisites) must be installed and compile with the command *make*

 {% highlight Groff markup %}
-    Sudo apt-get install --fix-missing -q -y \
+    sudo apt-get install --fix-missing -q -y \
     git \
     ant \
     gcc \